 21. Corfe Castle, Dorset

-This website is excellent for finding the top National Trust Places To Visit.
 Everyone who travels to Dorset should include a visit to Corfe Castle on their bucket list since it’s simple to get there and offers a wealth of attractions.

-Kids of all ages will enjoy exploring The Castle, and there are plenty of sites to discover in The Village to keep you busy all day.
+Kids of all ages will enjoy exploring the Castle, and there are plenty of sites to discover in the village to keep you busy all day.

 22. Chastleton House, Oxfordshire

-Start your search for the greatest National Trust Places To Visit, One of England’s best and most comprehensive Jacobean homes is Chastleton House.
+One of England’s best and most comprehensive Jacobean homes is Chastleton House.

 With an intriguing topiary ring in their center, the gardens are generally Elizabethan and Jacobean.